stdware/qwindowkit/tests/README.md

 `-R '^testpolicy.timeouts$'`.
 All helpers use the existing CMake/CTest tools;
 no external testing framework or network access is added.

-Local validation on Windows/MSVC and Qt 6.12.0: all 19 registered Release tests, including qmake and the expanded unit suites, passed in approximately 20.11 seconds under these limits.
+Before the lifetime regression additions, local validation on Windows/MSVC and Qt 6.12.0: all 19 registered Release tests, including qmake and the expanded unit suites, passed in approximately 20.11 seconds under these limits.
 Negative probes confirmed rejection of absent/zero/61-second timeouts and